History of Jonas Brothers in Timeline

 July 2008: Feature in Rolling Stone Magazine

-In July 2008, the Jonas Brothers were featured in Rolling Stone magazine and became the youngest band to be on the cover of the magazine.
+In July 2008, the Jonas Brothers were featured in Rolling Stone magazine and became the youngest band to be on the cover.

 August 6, 2008: Partnership with Bayer Diabetes Care

-On August 6, 2008, Bayer Diabetes Care partnered with Nick Jonas as a diabetes ambassador to promote diabetes management among young people, following Nick's diagnosis with Type 1 diabetes at age 13.
-He also testified in the U.S. Senate to advocate for more research funding for the disease.
+Since August 6, 2008, Bayer Diabetes Care partnered with Nick Jonas as a diabetes ambassador to promote diabetes management in young people, following Nick's diagnosis with Type 1 diabetes at age 13.

 In December 2008, the Jonas Brothers were nominated for the Best New Artist award at the 51st Grammy Awards.